When’s Virgin River season 2 released on Netflix?

-All the pieces you could know concerning the second instalment of the Netflix hit present
+All the things it’s essential know concerning the second instalment of the Netflix hit present

-Virgin River has been a success on Netflix, with the primary season of the present airing on the streaming service in December 2019.
+Virgin River has been successful on Netflix, with the primary season of the present airing on the streaming service in December 2019.
 The present follows the story of Melinda “Mel” Monroe who solutions an advert to be a midwife in a distant Californian city referred to as Virgin River.
-She hopes that the small city is the right place to begin a brand new life, however she quickly finds that it’s not all the time straightforward to go away your previous, and your ache, behind…
+She hopes that the small city is the right place to start out a brand new life, however she quickly finds that it’s not at all times simple to go away your previous, and your ache, behind…

 Is there going to be a Virgin River season 2 on Netflix?